Featured within the Which? Report on Gap Insurance.

 Cancellation & Refund - If you get rid of the vehicle before the policy ends then you can cancel.
 Any refund amount calculation will be in the policy terms.
 If you claim on the policy then you cannot claim a refund.

 Motor Insurer 'Indemnity' - you must have fully comprehensive motor insurance in place.
-If your motor insurance lapses, is only third party or does not cover you for the claim then Gap is not valid.
+If your motor insurance lapses, is only 'third party' or does not cover you for the claim then Gap is not valid.

 BE CAREFUL not to allow someone to borrow your car using their own insurance.
-Even though they may be 'fully comp' on their own car they may only be third party on yours!
+Even though they may be 'fully comp' on their own car they may only be 'third party' on yours!

-Commercial use - if you are using a vehicle for taxi, courier, chauffeur, driving school then check t's & c's.
+Commercial use - if you are using a vehicle for a taxi, courier, chauffeur, driving school then check t's & c's.
 Most standard Gap cover will exclude these uses.
 Specialist alternatives do exist.

 Negative equity cover - we need to be clear what we mean by negative equity here.
 If you owe more on a finance agreement than your motor insurer pays then that is normally covered.
 But if you had a part-ex with finance owing and this can be added to the finance agreement on the new car.
-This 'negative equity' is not covered on most policies.
+This 'negative equity' is not covered in most policies.
 Specialist add-on options may be available.

-There are a few aspects to consider when looking at cover.
+There are a few aspects to consider when looking at the cover.
 These will help you decide whether a policy is worth it for you, or not.